 Education was the only way out of the ghetto for Steve.
 When he graduated from high school, he worked full-time to get his family off welfare before entering college.
 He learned how to deal with the challenges of being ADHD and dyslexic.
 His childhood disabilities and experiences were “gifts” or “grit” that offered unique opportunities that helped him become a better person and educator.

-Today, Dr. Stephen Sroka is an internationally recognized speaker, trainer, author, teacher and educational consultant on health education, sex, drugs (especially opiates and heroin) and violence (including bullying and suicide) proactive prevention education, school safety, brain-based learning, at-risk students and alternative education, juvenile justice, parenting, dropout prevention and leadership building for schools and communities.
+Today, Dr. Stephen Sroka is an internationally recognized speaker, trainer, author, teacher and educational consultant on health education, sex, drugs (especially opiates) and violence (bullying and suicide) proactive prevention education, school safety, brain-based learning, at-risk students and alternative-education, parenting, dropout prevention and leadership building for schools and communities.
+He worked early on with the WSCC concept (Whole School, Whole Community, Whole Child).
 He is widely known as The Power of One speaker.

 He is an Adjunct Assistant Professor, School of Medicine, Case Western Reserve University, and President of his company, Health Education Consultants.
 He has worked in schools worldwide for over 30 years, He delivers cutting edge information and skills in an entertaining, motivating, and inspirational presentation that lets theory translate into practice.

 Dr. Sroka speaks in schools (K-college) and communities around the world and often on Native American reservations.
-National/international conferences include: ACSSW, ASCD, DARE, DEA, NAREN, NASN, NASP, NASRO, NASSP, NEA, PTA, SSAC, SSWAA, and US Dept. of ED.
+National/international conferences include: AASA, ACSSW, ASCD, ATE, DARE, DEA, KDP, NASN, NASP, NASRO, NASSP, NEA, NSBA, PTA, SSWAA, STN EXPO, and US Dept. of Education.
 He has presented in Dubai, Guam, St. Croix, Trinidad, Cayman Islands, Guatemala, Zurich, and London.

 He was invited to the President’s White House Conference on School Safety, and he keynoted the First International H1N1 Swine Flu Conference in Washington, DC, which was featured live on C-SPAN.
 He has been a guest on Oprah and featured in USA TODAY.